 Patient room logos

 On the station 3A live twelve children, each is represented by a sleeping animal.
 This little friend should give hope and protection.
-Theses 12 illustrations were also hand painted, digitalised, then printed on sticker foil and applied on the little window of each patient's room.
+Theses twelve illustrations were also hand painted in watercolour technique, using gouache colours to achieve a realistic and coherent look.
+The artwork was then digitalised, printed on sticker foil and cut out in the exact silhouettes of the animal.
+In the end all those twelve stickers were carefully attached to the little window of each patient's room.